 Q11.
 Please describe how the site will be prepared and planted.
-Include information on:

-Who is responsible for preparation and planting?

-What type of work you are proposing (weed removal, revegetation)
+Include information on: Who is responsible for preparation and planting?
+What type of work you are proposing (weed removal, revegetation) Planting method (direct seeding, tube stock, use of jute matting or weed matting, furrows, other) Timeline of actions/key dates

-Planting method

-Timeline of actions/key dates

 PART D - RISK MANAGEMENT

 Q12.
 Please provide a risk assessment for the proposal.
 Please attach a copy of a valid Public Liability insurance 'Certificate of Currency' providing indemnity for not less than \$20 million.

 PART E - MAINTENANCE SCHEDULE

 Q13.
 Please detail the maintenance of the site.
 Provide a response to the following:

 Who is responsible for the maintenance?

 Methods used to maintain the site

 Timeline of actions/key dates

-PART F - MONITORING PROGRAM
+PART F - MONITORING PROGRAM Q14.

-Q14.
 Please detail the site monitoring that will be undertaken.
 (Note: Regular weeding and weed monitoring will be important in ensuring no new pest or weed species become established.
 An annual site visit should be undertaken by Council and those responsible for weed management during the 5-year maintenance period to ensure weed control is taking place as planned.)

-Monitoring method chosen

-Monitoring sites and how they are identified
+Monitoring method chosen Monitoring sites and how they are identified Monitoring schedule

-Monitoring schedule

-How monitoring will be reported

-How and when Council will be informed of monitoring undertaken

 PART G - ESTIMATED COST

 Q15.
 What is the estimated project cost?

-To set up

-To implement
+Site Establishment and Planting (weed removal, jute matting, mulch, plants or seed, stakes, plant protectors, mulch)

-Maintenance (over 5 years)
+Maintenance (over 3 years)

 Monitoring

 Total

 SUBMIT THE PROPOSAL TO COUNCIL FOR APPROVAL

-green@warrnambool.vic.gov.au, with Attention: Revegetation Application attachments and submit application to the natural environment team at: Upon completion of the Revegetation Application, please provide the required
+Upon completion of the Revegetation Application, please provide the required attachments and submit application to the natural environment team at: green@warrnambool.vic.gov.au, with Attention: Revegetation Application

-Before submitting your application, please ensure y you have completed the following: --- -----------------------------------
+Before submitting your application, please ensure you have completed the following:

 Determined the objectives of your project

+Prepared a Site Analysis Plan

 Attended an onsite/pre-application meeting with staff from Council's natural environment team

 Prepared a Revegetation Plan

 Provided all other relevant information regarding the project for consideration of this application

+Subject Site (proposed for revegetation works)

+The subject site contains exotic pasture grasses and herbaceous weed species including Hypochaeris

+LEGEND

+Contours (0.5m)

+1 Photo point

+---- Flood level (1 in 100 year)

+VEGETATION DESCRIPTION